Programmer-DN-AI/ecommerce-chat-helper/README.md

 ## 🎯 What We're Building

-In this tutorial, we'll create a sophisticated **AI Agent** using an **agentic approach** - not just a chatbot that responds, but an intelligent system that autonomously:
+In this project, we'll create a sophisticated **AI Agent** using an **agentic approach** - not just a chatbot that responds, but an intelligent system that autonomously:

 - 🧠 **Thinks**: Analyzes customer queries and decides the best action
 - 🔍 **Acts**: Searches real product databases using vector embeddings